Chemotherapy for Hodgkin Lymphoma

 Chemotherapy (chemo) is the use of drugs to kill cancer cells.
-Chemotherapy for Hodgkin disease is usually injected into a vein under the skin or taken as a pill.
+Chemo is usually injected into a vein under the skin or taken as a pill.
 Chemo drugs enter the bloodstream and travel throughout the body to reach and destroy cancer cells wherever they may be.

-The chemo regimens for Hodgkin disease combine several drugs because different drugs kill cancer cells in different ways.
-The combinations used to treat Hodgkin disease are often referred to by abbreviations.
+Chemo for Hodgkin lymphoma combines several drugs because different drugs kill cancer cells in different ways.
+The combinations used to treat Hodgkin lymphoma are often referred to by abbreviations.
 The most common regimen in the United States is a 4-drug combination called ABVD, which consists of:

 - Adriamycin® (doxorubicin)